Grand Pianola Music

 Grand Pianola Music is a minimalist composition by the American composer John Adams written in 1981.
-It was premiered on February 26, 1982, by the San Francisco Symphony in the Japan Center of in San Francisco as part of a series called "New and Unusual Music" with the pianists Robin Sutherland and Julie Steinberg, sopranos Marlene Rozofsky and Eileen Williams, and alto Elizabeth Anker, with the composer conducting.
+It was premiered on February 26, 1982, by the San Francisco Symphony in the Japan Center in San Francisco as part of a series called "New and Unusual Music".
+The pianists Robin Sutherland and Julie Steinberg, sopranos Marlene Rozofsky and Eileen Williams, and alto Elizabeth Anker performed with the orchestra.
+The composer conducted.

 Music

 The work is in three movements:

 It is a typical phase music work in that it is distinctly tonal, has a slow harmonic rhythm and stays in harmonically stable areas, and has a steady regular rhythmic pulse.
 As with many compositions in this genre, it is creative through its formal architecture, dramatically changing in mood and texture throughout its 30-minute length, especially in the first and third parts which both rise to a succession of highly dramatic crescendoes.

 The work's inspiration was a mixture of two elements.
 At the time of its composition, the composer was beginning to pay more attention to the subject matter of his subconscious, such as dreams.
 In one dream, he describes driving along Interstate 5, when he was approached from behind by two black limousines.
 As the vehicles drew up beside him, they transformed into two incredibly long Steinway pianos, giving off volleys of E♭ and B♭ major arpeggios.
 It reminded him of walking down the hallways of the San Francisco Conservatory of Music, where he used to hear students practicing the piano, creating a "sonic blur of twenty or more pianos playing Chopin, the 'Emperor' Concerto, Hanon, Rachmaninov, the Maple Leaf Rag, and much more".
 An example of this is clearly audible during Part I of the work, when the two pianos enter as soloists for the first time.
 Several of his other works, including his large-scale orchestral work, Harmonielehre, were inspired by similar visions.

 The piece is at times very delicate but makes full use of the dynamic capabilities of its large ensemble in the fast movements.
 The woodwinds remain quiet for most of the time, gently repeating the rhythmic pulses while the two pianos play waves of arpeggios.
 The three female voices (described in the notes to the full score of the work as "the sirens") sing wordless harmony, at some times singing very long slow triads over the chugging ensemble, at other times imitating the short fast notes of the winds and brass.